ZeroTrace Companion

 When to use Companion, when to use the device's built-in Web UI, and when to use a generic serial terminal.

-ZeroTrace devices can be managed three ways: via Companion, via the device's built-in Web UI, or via a generic serial terminal (PuTTY, screen, minicom, etc.).
+ZeroTrace BLELogger can be managed three ways: via the desktop Companion, via the device's built-in Web UI, or via a generic serial terminal (PuTTY, screen, minicom, etc.).
 Each has its place.
+HID and AirLeak are managed from the mobile app, see that section for those devices.

 Side by side